HHEU/hheu.github.io/index.md

 layout: default
 ---
 # Hackathon Hackers Europe
-Hackathon Hackers Europe (or HHEU for short) is an organisation targetting at helping student lead hackathons around europe.
-We are here to bring the hackatoh organiser and attendee community together to make hackathons easier to run and partipate in.
+Hackathon Hackers Europe (or HHEU for short) is an organisation targeted at helping student lead hackathons around europe.
+We are here to bring the hackathon organiser and attendee community together to make hackathons easier to run and partipate in.

-HHEU put on events throughout the year to help meet our objectives like the <a href="/HHEUConf.html">HHEU conference</a>.
+HHEU put on events throughout the year to help meet our objectives like the <a href="/hheuConf">HHEU conference</a>.